taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 Now you ask: what is a Makefile?
 Makefile is a compilation recipe.
 It is a set of rules and recipes to compile source code into binaries.
 Not much more than that.
 It is language agnostic and can call shell commands alongside with anything available in the terminal.
 And it also has its own set of functions and helper tools.
-Simple as that.
+It doesn't require more than that.

 One of its magics is that it knows to only compile source code that is newer than its dependencies.
-From all forums and examples I've seen, it is popular with the C/C++ engineer and the folks that deal with this kind of low level stuff (seems like a smart crowd).
+From all forums and examples I've seen, it is popular with the C/C++ engineer and the folks that deal with this kind of low level stuff.
 Its roots go all the way to the early days of Unix, and it became the standard solution for managing complex compilation steps.
-Jump five decades into the future and the Makefiles are known as general purposes tools that can be used from development environment setup to deployment scripts.
+Now jump five decades into the future and the Makefiles are known as general purposes tools that can be used from development environment setup to deployment scripts.
-I'll cover some of its features and how they can be used in some different scenarios
+But before diving into its wide range of applications, I'll cover some of its features and how they can be used in some different scenarios.

 ### A Very Brief Anatomy

-To understand how some ideas can be implemented with the Makefile, it is helpful to know some of its key components.
+To understand how some ideas can be implemented with the Makefile, it is helpful to know some of its key elements.
-The goal of this file is defining rules, that tell make how to compile a target file.
+The goal of the makefile is defining rules, with recipes that tell make how to compile a target file.
-A rule might have some prerequisites and some commands:
+A rule might have some prerequisites and some commands.
+It looks like this:

 ```makefile
 target: prerequisite_one prerequisite_two